mojotech/jeet/docs/api.md

 ### clearfix()

 A simple/kinda-modern clearfix.
 Use this to wrap any set of `column()`s or `span()`s.
 If you need super-old browser support, you can create your own clearfix mixin (use the `clearfix` namespace) with stuff like `:before` and `*zoom: 1` (look up an old clearfix).

+### media-row()

+A row for a simple media object.
+This is needed when a media object is going to be used and wraps all media elements together.

+### media($fill: false, $spacing-left: false, $spacing-right: false)

+Defines a media object column. `$fill` says that the media element should always take the whole, available space. `$spacing-left` or `$spacing-right` can be used to add inner paddings and add spacings to other media object columns.

+### unmedia($reset-fill: false)

+Resets a media object column and works similar to `stack()`.